RIO98/Hybrid-Representation-Enhanced-Bayesian-Active-Learning/README.md

 ## Examples
 ### Thyroid Segmentation
-Binary segmetnation of thyroid nodules on Ultrasonography.
-This example's dataset contributed by T. Wunderling and can be downloaded from [here](https://opencas.webarchiv.kit.edu/?q=node/29).
+Binary segmentation of thyroid nodules on Ultrasonography.
+This example's dataset was contributed by T. Wunderling and can be downloaded from [here](https://opencas.webarchiv.kit.edu/?q=node/29).
 ```
 @inproceedings{wunderling2017comparison,
   title={Comparison of thyroid segmentation techniques for 3D ultrasound},